Daniel-Faria-Filho/ARTCC-Staffing-Update-Bot/README.md

-# ZSU NUCAR Bot (JavaScript Version)
+# ARTCC Staffing Update Bot

-Discord bot that uses VATSIM data to notify about group flight activity and controller sign-ons/offs for ZSU ARTCC.
+Discord bot that uses VATSIM data to notify about group flight activity and controller sign-ons/offs for any ARTCC.
+Currently configured for ZSU (Puerto Rico & U.S. Virgin Islands) but easily customizable for any ARTCC.

 ## Features

 - **Group Flight Detection**: Alerts when 5+ aircraft are filed for the same route
 - **Controller Notifications**: Notifies when controllers sign on/off to monitored positions
-- **ZSU ARTCC Focus**: Monitors Puerto Rico and U.S. Virgin Islands airports and ZSU positions
+- **ARTCC Flexibility**: Easily configurable for any ARTCC - currently set up for ZSU (Puerto Rico & U.S. Virgin Islands)

 ## Prerequisites